 African philanthropy at the policy table

 hilanthropy, or the act of giving, finds itself on an exciting cusp in contemporary Africa.
 While the term ‘philanthropy’ may still conjure up perceptions of vertical charitable giving (the rich in the north giving to the poor in the south), many consider giving an intrinsic part of African life and customs.
-Horizontal forms of philanthropy, referring to peer-to-peer giving or assistance within poor communities based on reciprocity, solidarity and cooperation, has long been practised in Africa.
+Horizontal forms of philanthropy, referring to peer-to-peer giving or assistance within poor communities based on reciprocity, solidarity and cooperation, have long been practised in Africa.

 The last two decades have seen a rise in more formal forms of giving aimed at addressing specific issues and creating impact at a more structural level.
 Formal structures of philanthropy include foundations and trusts set up by high-net-worth individuals (HNWIs) in Africa, as well as charitable organisations that, while established with external resources, are led by Africans and with distinct objectives relating to African development.
 Well-known foundations by HNWIs include the Aliko Dangote Foundation in Nigeria and the Chandaria Foundation in Kenya, while charitable trusts and vehicles that promote philanthropy include the Southern African Trust as well the Ghana-based African Women’s Development Fund.